Saadullahkhan3/Digital-ilm/README.md

 # Digital Ilm

-Learn effortlessly—no login required for students to attempt quizzes, just a name and a time limit.
+Learn effortlessly—no login required for students to attempt quizzes, just a name.
 Ideal for quick tests or environments where authentication is an issue, such as classrooms.
 Only tutors need to authenticate.

 Digital Ilm is a Django-based multiple-choice question (MCQ) platform designed to facilitate seamless interaction between tutors and students.
 It simplifies the process of submitting, answering, and reviewing questions while focusing on user-friendly functionality.